Federal court issues preliminary injunction halting Trump administration’s ban of Chinese app WeChat

-The Trump administration had planned to effectively ban WeChat and fellow Chinese-owned app TikTok in the U.S. late tonight by preventing them from appearing in mobile-phone app stores.
+The Trump administration had planned effectively to ban WeChat and fellow Chinese-owned app TikTok in the U.S. late Sunday by preventing them from appearing in mobile-phone app stores.

+But neither ban is set to proceed immediately after the court order and a separate decision Saturday by the Commerce Department to delay the TikTok ban until Sept.
+27 because the app’s owner is negotiating a possible deal to give Oracle Corp. oversight of U.S. user data.

+The Commerce Department did not respond immediately to a request for comment.

+Trump says he has given his ‘blessing’ to TikTok deal but that final terms are still being negotiated

-The planned bans stemmed from a pair of executive orders Trump issued Aug.
+The now-delayed bans stemmed from a pair of executive orders Trump issued Aug.
 6, declaring that both apps posed threats to national security because they collected “vast swaths” of data on Americans and other users, and offered the Chinese Communist Party avenues for censoring or distorting information.

-But neither ban is set to proceed tonight, after the court order and a separate development Saturday, when the Commerce Department delayed the TikTok ban until September 27 because the app’s owner is negotiating a possible deal to give Oracle Corp. oversight of U.S. user data.

 WeChat had about 3.3 million monthly active users in the United States as of August, according to analytics provider App Annie.
 It is a common tool for Chinese speakers in the United States to communicate with friends and relatives in China, because most Western communication apps, including Facebook Messenger and WhatsApp, are banned in China.

+The short-from video app TikTok has been downloaded an estimated 100 million times by users in the United States.

-A group called the WeChat Users Allliance filed suit in federal court opposing the executive order and seeking to stop a ban, arguing that the app represents a virtual public square for Chinese speakers in the U.S.
+A group called the WeChat Users Allliance filed suit in federal court last month seeking to stop a ban, arguing that the app represents a virtual public square for Chinese speakers in the United States and that banning it would harm free speech.
+The Trump administration announced details of the proposed ban Friday.

-They requested a preliminary injunction halting the ban — details of which the Trump administration announced Friday — arguing it would harm free speech.

 “The court grants the motion on the ground that the plaintiffs have shown serious questions going to the merits of the First Amendment claim,” Judge Laurel Beeler wrote in the order granting the preliminary injunction.

-The order was filed late Saturday.
+“Certainly the government’s overarching national-security interest is significant.
+But on this record — while the government has established that China’s activities raise significant national security concerns — it has put in scant little evidence that its effective ban of WeChat for all U.S. users addresses those concerns,” the judge added.

+“And, as the plaintiffs point out, there are obvious alternatives to a complete ban, such as barring WeChat from government devices, as Australia has done, or taking other steps to address data security,” the judge wrote.

-“There are serious First Amendment problems with the WeChat ban, which targets the Chinese American community and trampled on their First Amendment guaranteed freedoms to speak, to worship, to read and react to the press, and to organize and associate for numerous purposes,' a lawyer for the plaintiffs, Michael Bien, said in reaction to the court order.
+A lawyer for the plaintiffs, Michael Bien, welcomed the ruling, saying the proposed ban “targets the Chinese American community and trampled on their First Amendment guaranteed freedoms to speak, to worship, to read and react to the press, and to organize and associate for numerous purposes."

-Neither the Commerce Department nor WeChat owner Tencent immediately responded to requests for comment.

 WeChat has been described as the Swiss army knife of apps, allowing users to pay bills, order food, book travel, read news and shop online.
+In their arguments against the ban, the plaintiffs noted that for many elderly Chinese in the United States who don’t speak English well, WeChat is the only option for communication.
+In her ruling, Judge Keebler said the evidence presented so far upholds the view “that WeChat is effectively the only means of communication for many in the community.”

 Within China, WeChat is heavily censored.
 Posts about Chinese politics — and many other topics — disappear from the app.
 Chinese authorities have used WeChat to monitor political dissidents and other critics, some of whom have been detained by police or sentenced to prison for their posts on the platform.